-The other trick: using the right contouring techniques for your face shape.
-Krizki says the goal with contouring is to both define features, like cheekbones, but also to get the face closer to an oval face shape, which is considered ideal (if you have an oval face, you're already halfway there).
-That's why she showed us exactly how to contour five different face shapes: oval, round, square, heart, and oblong.
+Krizki says the goal with contouring is to both define features, like cheekbones, but also to get the face closer to a balanced oval face shape, which is considered ideal (if you have an oval face, you're already halfway there).
+That's why she showed us exactly how to contour five different face shapes: oval, round, square, heart and oblong.

 Consider this your face-contouring-made-simple guide: Just find your face shape, follow our step-by-step instructions, and be prepared for your friends and family to wonder if you've had work done.
 We'll leave it up to you whether to reveal your secret or not.